emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 The programmable current source lack a native functionality for sinusoidla signal generation so we had approximate the waveform defining configuration list with current values from a sampled sinusoidal singnal.
 Due to _single sorce module_ limitation of TSP programming, che code for [signal generation](sinusoidal-signal-generator.md) is included in the main `*.tsp` file.

 The _sweeplist_ function allow to iterate over a list of source configuration and performe a measure for each item of the list.

+The TSP script that get the data for EIS computation is made by four steps:

+1. generate discrete signal sample
+2. define configuration list and define experiments settings
+3. perform measure
+4. export data to file

 ### Configuration List